 Here’s some insight from OHPartners:

-Takeaway: Successful onboarding depends on free and transparent exchange of information.
-Clients should be able to ask you anything, and vice-versa.
+Takeaway: Successful onboarding depends on a free and transparent exchange of information.
+Clients should be able to ask you anything, and vice versa.
 Your entire team across departments should know exactly what the client’s business does and how it operates.

 What should be your approach to client onboarding?